-WPF Risk Register Nov 2023 Risk Area (risk owned by) Risk number (risk owned by) Description of Risk Leading to Gross Impac t Gross Risk Score Residual Impac Residual Risk Score ADMINISTRATION WPF 30 (Head of Pensions Administration) maintain the quality of our member data Paying incorrect or no benefits / problems with the Pensions Regulator / reputational or financial loss.
+WPF Risk Register Nov 2023 Risk Area (risk owned by) Risk number (risk owned by) Description of Risk Leading to Gross Impac t Gross Risk Score Mitigating Actions Residual Impac Residual Risk Score ADMINISTRATION WPF 30 (Head of Pensions Administration) Failure to maintain the quality of our member data Paying incorrect or no benefits / problems with the Pensions Regulator / reputational or financial loss.
 25 2 50 We have produced our first formal Data Improvement Plan.
 Our annual review of data against TPR categories has been conducted.
 We have received the results of our 2022 NFI data matching and have completed the exercise only having 2 matches overall.
 We are working with a company called Target Professional Services (UK) to find members who we have lost touch with and using the LGPS framework for mortality screening.
 Tracing exercise on 'Gone away' members identified with tracing service provider in an effort to boost the data quality held.
 We undertake regular data quality reviews.
 As part of our ongoing reviews we are exploring additional functionality through our software supplier to help improve this area.
 This will also include how we receive contributions and how we can ensure contributions are recieved on time from employers.
-1 15 ABMINISTRATION WPF 29 (Head of Pensions Administration) communications in line with regulatory requirements, for example the 31 August annual benefit or 5 1 5 After consulting our employers, our 2023 Policy Statement on Communications was approved by Committee on 22 March 2023.
+15 1 15 ADMINISTRATION WPF 29 (Head of Pensions Administration) requirements, for example the Financial loss or loss of reputation / employer confidence or need for corrective action at short notice.
+5 1 5 After consulting our employers, our 2023 Policy Statement on Communications was approved by Committee on 22 March 2023.
 We issued the 2023 deferred annual benefit statements / newsletters and the 2023 employee annual benefit statements / newsletters by 31 August.
 We have also issued a pensioner newsletter that covers off our legislative obligations for McCloud to that audience and have plans in place to make employee / deferred members aware of what we are doing re McCloud.
 Implementation of the self service portal will expand our reach and frequency for member communications.
 Benefit Statements will also be able to be posted online removing the need for postage in some cases.
 Functionality is bing implemented to upload pensioners P60 and Payslips to the member portal.
 5 1 5

-Risk number (risk owned by) Gross Impac t Prob- dual Impac dual Prob-
+Risk number (risk owned by) Leading to Gross Impac t Prob- Resi- dual Impac t dual Prob- dual